5 of the Most Endangered Forests in the World

 A United Nations report concluded that, since 2011, more than 3,000 square miles of Colombian forests have been illegally cut down to clear land for coca crops.
 Organized crime has been implicated in the illegal timber trade which is thought to be worth 30 to 100 billion dollars a year.

 According to a recent Environmental Investigation Agency (EIA) report, in Laos, rare rosewood logs can fetch $18,000 per cubic meter.
 The EIA also notes that traffickers can earn $1,700 for a high-quality mahogany tree on the Peruvian black market, and about $1,000 for a cedar tree.
 In 2006, illegal logging in Peru was bringing up to $72 million in profits per year.
 Some estimates put the yearly profits in Columbia as high as $200 million.

-1) East African Coastal Forests
+1. East African Coastal Forests

-The Democratic Republic of Congo, Malawi, Nigeria and Rwanda have all seen significant losses to their forests; one report says that nearly 90 percent of the original moist forests are gone in West Africa.
+The Democratic Republic of Congo, Malawi, Nigeria and Rwanda have all witnessed significant losses to their forests; one report states that nearly 90 percent of the original moist forests have disappeared in West Africa.

 This region of coniferous forests – home to the golden monkey, the giant panda, the red panda and other threatened wildlife — has only 8 percent of its trees left.
 For this reason, it is considered a biodiversity hotspot.

 Despite so little original forest cover remaining, the region contains 50 percent of China’s birds and mammals.
 There’s also ample cultural diversity, as members of 17 of China’s 55 ethnic minority groups reside here.